sirkells/wishlist/README.md

 - `npm start` or `yarn start` to start the local server

 Local web server will use port 3000

+To use Docker locally:
+- Download [Docker](https://docs.docker.com/) if you dont have it
+- Make sure Docker is running
+- Clone this repo
+- cd into the project
+- run `docker-compose up` in your terminal to setup, build and run image.
+Tjis may take some time to complete
+- When complete go to your localhost on port 8080

 ## Code Examples